Airway Issues in Children: How an Orthodontist Can Help

 How Orthodontics Supports Airway Development

-One of the most common treatments we utilize is Maxillary Skeletal Expansion (MSE) or palatal expansion.
+One of the most common treatments we use is palatal expansion.
 By gently widening a narrow upper jaw over a period of weeks, we achieve two major structural goals:

 This mechanical shift makes it significantly easier for a child to naturally transition from mouth breathing to healthy, restorative nasal breathing.